ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/patching & setup info.md

 ### **2c.
 Downloader Setup**

-The ReVanced Extended download function is separate from the built-in download button, which is reserved for YouTube Premium members.
+The download feature in YouTube RVX / YT Music RVX is separate from the built-in download button, which is reserved for YouTube Premium members.

 YouTube:
 > You need to include the `Overlay buttons` patch.